-These procedures outline the support arrangements available for students, including students with disability and prospective students, enrolled in University of Sydney Preparation Programs (USPPs).
+These procedures outline the support arrangements available for students, including students with disability and prospective students, enrolled in a Taylors College course.
 The College is committed to providing all students with access to quality student support services for their safety, welfare, accommodation and various support needs.